 On The Edge Of Death

 Two more company tugs, the “Cowles” and the “Helen M.,” saw what was happening and raced to help, but because of the speed of the currents, they had to turn back and watch helplessly as the river dragged the scow from their reach.
 Gustave Loftberg and James Harris felt a deathly panic as the sound of all five tugboats alarming the entire area with their whistles meant that no help was coming from these five vessels.
 The chorus of tugboat whistles sounded more like a funeral dirge to them now, as if this was a farewell tune that would be the last sounds of human beings for these men.
 If anything was going to save them now, it would have to be an act of God.
 As the tugs frantically sounded their distress signals, Gustave and James prepared for what would be a horrible death.
 “Look!
 We’re going over the falls!
 We’re lost!” screamed James.
 One month on the water, and now his life was coming to an end.
 He prayed that Gustave, a Swede who had been sailing since he was sixteen, for decades now, had some seasoned sailor trick that would save the day.
 They both knew that no one could swim against these treacherous currents.
 To dive into these raging waters was to guarantee being swept to a faster death at the plunge over the falls.
 “What do we do?
 James pleaded.
 Gustave’s answer destroyed James.
 “I don’t know,” yelled Gustave over the rapidly increasing roar of the river.
 They were picking up speed, an alarming bump here and there, a lurch, the scow would turn and move as if a demon were now in control of the scow, towing them gleefully to torture them before delivering them to their certain deaths.
 “Tie ourselves to the scow,” yelled Gustave.
 “It’s our only chance.”
 Harris shivered at the thought of being pulled underwater by any vessel, and he shot a terrified look at Gustave and yelled, “There’s got to be a better way.
 God help us!”
 Gustave was not going to argue, because time was running out.
 The scow turned to face the falls, and the men could now see the mist coming from the place of their doom.
 They could hear the deafening roar increasing, as if a giant was opening its mouth to devour them both.
 Gustave began to lash himself into the hole at the stern, figuring that he might get bumped around harshly, but he might survive with the scow taking the brunt of the fall.
 James was afraid of drowning by being lashed to a sinking ship, so he tied himself to a barrel that he planned on throwing overboard as they catapulted over the falls.
 He figured that this would help him stay afloat, maybe drift to some nearby rock and cling to life that way.
 Both men frantically worked to achieve their life-saving act before they reached the final moment of going over the falls.
-They were picking up speed, rounding the curve in the channel, and they could now see that the falls were only ten-thousand feet away... then nine-thousand feet... then eight-thousand... seven-thousand...the rapids were spraying them with cold water as if to keep them wide awake for their doom, the same demon who was towing them to their death was splashing their faces to taunt them with perverted glee.
+They were picking up speed, rounding the curve in the channel, and they could now see that the falls were only five-thousand feet away... then closer still... then four-thousand... closer and closer...the rapids were spraying them with cold water as if to keep them wide awake for their doom, the same demon who was towing them to their death was splashing their faces to taunt them with perverted glee.
 The men were horrified and resigned to their doom.
-Six thousand feet... both men had been praying loudly, staring as their fate grew ever closer... then it was rapidly five thousand feet, and their hearts raced with panic, draining what little resolve they had for even fighting to live.
+Less than four-thousand feet now... both men had been praying loudly, staring as their fate grew ever closer... then the distance between them and definite death was rapidly dwindling, and their hearts raced with panic, draining what little resolve they had for even fighting to live.
 Four thousand feet... three thousand feet...then a bump, a skid, a lurching motion, a toe-curling dragging sensation as the scow caught on something in the river bed.
 James could feel the blood drain from his face, and he gripped the sides of the scow so hard, he broke his fingernails.
 The scow tilted as if the raging force of the channel was going to overturn the scow right here and drown them without even waiting for the falls to do the job...and, unbelievably, the scow stopped!

 Gustave and James were paralyzed, neither of them spoke for a moment.
-They were both still clutching their respective places in the scow, bracing for the plunge that was now only twenty-five-hundred ahead of them.
+They were both still clutching their respective places in the scow, bracing for the plunge that was now only twenty-five-hundred feet ahead of them.
 Unable to believe that it had stopped, it took a moment for the men to accept and mentally process that they were no longer moving.
 Afraid to move, lest the slightest disturbance start the scow going again, they silently sat and waited, agonizing seconds seeming like eternity.
 Having already resigned themselves to their fates, it was unbelievable to them that they would be spared the falls.
 Was this a taunt from some evil force that had towed them this far?
 Was this the lull before the final storm?
 Both of them, minds numb with disbelief, fully expected that the scow would not resist the powerful currents much longer, that at any moment now, their journey to death would resume.
 Yet as they gained the courage to stand and check their situation, they peered cautiously over the railing and could see men running down the street toward the power plant.
 Unbeknownst to them, Rome Coddington, superintendent of the Hydraulic Power Company, had arrived just as the scow had begun to drift, and he had notified the Niagara Falls Fire Department in Niagara Falls, Ontario, as well as the Coast Guard stations in Buffalo and Fort Niagara.
 News of their dilemma had spread rapidly throughout the area, and hundreds of people poured out to the river banks to witness the horrifying scene.
 With each minute that the scow stayed in place, the crowds grew, everyone praying for help in a situation that obviously rendered all of them unable to save the men.
 The workers at the Toronto Power Company began to exit the building and line the railed walkway that jutted a short distance out into the river’s edge.
 Some prayed and hoped that maybe the scow would drift close enough that they could grab the men in time, maybe even throw them a rope.
 They all stood transfixed.
 Those who were not standing there waiting were calling all of the area fire stations, as well as the Life Saving Station in Youngstown, New York.

 Looking From The Walkway At The Old Power Plant